maziac/DeZog/design/reversedebugging.md

 ### Interrupts

-The transaction log simply records the executed addressed.
+The cpu-history simply records the executed addressed.
 This also means that the interrupts are inserted when they occur.

 ### Breakpoints